Research Integrity Office

 Committee with federally mandated oversight responsibilities regarding the scientific and technical aspects of a grant award and must ensure compliance with Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals.
 MORE

-Develop and advise standard policy and procedures for the safe use, handling and storage of hazardous chemical and biological materials.
+Develop and advise on standard policy and procedures for the safe use, handling and storage of hazardous chemical and biological materials.
 Additionally reviews reports and supervises the institutional educational programs on the handling hazardous materials.
 Approves and oversees the use recombinant or synthetic nucleic acid molecules in a teaching, research, or testing activities conducted at TTUHSC facilities or by TTUHSC research personnel.
 MORE

 Laboratory Animal Resources Center (LARC) is committed to providing TTUHSC faculty, staff, and students with high quality, cost-effective research animal resources.
 The LARC is dedicated to providing the highest quality animal resources supporting research and teaching goals.
 MORE